AustinMathuw/EECS291/Using Git on the HPCC.md

 ## Part 2: Clone a repo from the HPCC on your computer.

-1. After the installation succededs, open a terminal (Git Bash on Windows) and navigate to a directory you would like to clone the repository to.
+1. After the installation succeeds, open a terminal (Git Bash on Windows) and navigate to a directory you would like to clone the repository to.

 2. Next, clone the repository from the HPCC.